 - using developmentally appropriate practices

-- designing and implementing early childhood curriculum
+- designing and implementing an early childhood curriculum

 - valuable classroom management techniques